iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - Sort the calculated distance in `ascending` order and get `the shortest distance or `most frequent` classes in neighbour.
 - `Regression`: `Mean` of K nearest distances are considered.
 - `Classification`: `Mode` of K nearest distances are considered.
-- No effect of outliers, only nearest neighbours are considered.

 <h3 name='naive'>7.
 Naive Bayes</h3>